-- work coaches will need to establish if there are any issues around protecting claimants at risk which may need to be taken into account.
-A referral to the Restart Scheme must not be made if this would present a risk of harm to anyone - for claimants with a health condition, work-related requirements must be reasonable and tailored to reflect any restrictions.
-This may include hours of work, type and location of work which are appropriate to the claimant's condition - during the warm handover, providers must be made aware of any switching off and/or tailoring in the claimant commitment, so they can adapt their support accordingly - as with all referrals to the Restart Scheme, the work coach must discuss suitability with the claimant, and promote the benefits of the Restart Scheme to maximise their engagement in the scheme - in all cases the claimant must be made aware that participation in the Restart scheme is mandatory, especially those that are keen to be referred - a referral to the Restart Scheme could be particularly beneficial for those currently not engaging through the Tailoring Up process
+- establish if there are any issues around protecting claimants at risk which may need to be taken into account (a referral to the Restart Scheme must not be made if this would present a risk of harm to anyone) - be reasonable and ensure that work-related requirements are tailored to reflect any restrictions that claimants with a health condition may have (this may include hours of work, type of work and location which are appropriate to the claimant's condition) - make providers aware (during the warm handover) of any switching-off and/or tailoring in the Claimant Commitment so they can adapt their support accordingly - discuss their suitability with the claimant (as with all referrals to the Restart Scheme) and promote the benefits participation to maximise their engagement in the scheme - make the claimant aware that participation in the Restart scheme is mandatory, especially those that are keen to be referred - emphasise that referral to the Restart Scheme could be particularly beneficial for those currently not engaging through the Tailoring Up process Examples Sandra Sandra is 45, has been claiming benefits for 24 months and has been in the Intensive Work Search regime for 13 months.
+Sandra previously worked in the care sector, however, due to a serious accident she was no longer able to continue.
+Although Sandra has now recovered physically, she has recently become very nervous when not in familiar places and has frequent panic attacks.
+Sandra feels anxious, cannot sleep well and because of this feels generally run down.
+She feels overwhelmed by her current circumstances and has recently started taking anti-depressants.
+Sandra has now submitted a fit note due to her current health condition.
+Sandra would like to return to the care sector at some point as she is familiar with this area of work and feels that the routine of work would help her anxiety levels.
+However, due to the impact this has had on her confidence and general sense of wellbeing, she is nervous of taking the next steps to future employment.
+Is a referral to the Restart Scheme appropriate for Sandra?